alexanderepping/apfelxx_photon_mod/minimizationMinuit/quicknote.md

 ## done To-Dos:
+[x] At first, test the minimization in LO
+[x] Then we can implement the additional terms for the HO [x] maybe change asref in configMinuit.h to the more exact value?!

 [x] same results as Vadim - they are the same for the Evolution [x] what about my apfel NLO results? compare them to LO results (apfel and GRV) & compare the GRV LO and NLO results [x] make the descriptions in pointlike... correct and also include the sources